-§ 271-229.
+ARTICLE CCXXVIII.§ 271-229.
 Exception to building height provisions.

-- A. The height provisions of this chapter shall not include chimneys or flues, which may project no more than five feet above the inclined plane of the height/setback ratio or above the maximum allowable building height. - B. Accessory buildings, including but not limited to sheds, which are excluded from the floor area for the purpose of calculating floor area ratio, shall not exceed a height of 10 feet from the adjacent finished grade to the highest point of its roof.
+- A. The height provisions of this chapter shall not include chimneys or flues, which may project no more than five feet above the inclined plane of the height/setback ratio or above the maximum allowable building height.
+In addition, height provisions of this chapter shall not include use of "Dutch clips" within the front yard, provided this item qualifies as a design element of the specific style of architecture chosen. - B. Accessory buildings, including but not limited to sheds, which are excluded from the floor area for the purpose of calculating floor area ratio, shall not exceed a height of 10 feet from the adjacent finished grade to the highest point of its roof.

-§ 271-230.
+ARTICLE CCXXIX.§ 271-230.
 Projection of primary buildings.